Coding Agents and IDEs

 • Configure model capabilities (tool calling, vision, thinking) if supported

-You can use some of the most widely used coding agents with ARC’s hosted LLMs through pointing them to ARC’s API endpoint.
-In this page, we provide instructions to connect OpenCode, Claude Code, VS Code, and IntelliJ IDEA to ARC’s LLMs.
+You can use some of the most widely used coding agents with ARC’s hosted LLMs by pointing them to ARC’s API endpoint.
+On this page, we provide instructions to connect OpenCode, Claude Code, VS Code, and IntelliJ IDEA to ARC’s LLMs.

 Note